Homeowners insurance escrow explained

 -

-The best homeowners insurance company varies for each person depending on their needs and wants for their policy.
+The best homeowners insurance company varies for each person depending on their unique situation and coverage requirements.
 Some homeowners may prioritize cost over customer service, while others may want a policy that offers access to add-on coverage that isn’t available elsewhere.
-To help determine the best home insurance company for your needs, it may benefit you to compare your options based on the factors that are most important to you.
-This could include coverage options, discounts, third-party ratings and reviews, as well as the digital experience of a carrier.
+To help determine the best home insurance company for your needs, it may benefit you to obtain home insurance quotes from several carriers and compare your options based on the factors that are most important to you.
+This could include availability, coverage options, discounts, third-party ratings and reviews, as well as the digital experience offered by a carrier.

 -